fuzzygroup/wayfarer/docs/guides/tutorial.md

 end
 {% endhighlight %}

-Suppose we’re interested in the Rails repository, which is located at `https://github.com/rails/rails`.
-We need two things to start off: A route that matches that URI, and an instance method which handles that page:
+Suppose we’re interested in Rails' GitHub repository, which is located at `https://github.com/rails/rails`.
+We need two things: A route that matches that URI, and an instance method (action) which handles that page:

 {% highlight ruby %}
 class CollectGithubIssues < Wayfarer::Job